Windermere, Florida: Government

+Police services are provided by the Windermere Police Department.

 Fire rescue and emergency medical services are provided by the Ocoee Fire Department.
 Postal services are provided by the Windermere Post Office.
 The Floridan Aquifer is Windermere and Orange County's source of drinking and fire hydrant water, which is filtered naturally through hundreds of feet of sand and rock, and then treated by the Orange County Water Division.

 Education

 The community is within Orange County Public Schools (OCPS).
 Residents of the city itself are served by Windermere Elementary School, Gotha Middle School, and Olympia High School.

 Windermere Preparatory School, a private, coeducational PK–12 college preparatory school, is in nearby Lake Butler.

 The town of Windermere is not within the attendance boundaries of Windermere High School, a Lake Butler high school which opened in 2017.
 The Windermere town council opposed the naming on the grounds that area residents may mistakenly confuse the school with Windermere Preparatory.
 Some OCPS board members also argued the school should not be named for a community it will not be located in; they stated that not very many students from the town of Windermere will go to Windermere High.